Margaret Greville, the last owner of Polesden Lacey

 Margaret and Ronnie lived in Mayfair and, when Ronnie retired as MP for East Bradford in 1906, they bought Polesden Lacey as their weekend retreat the following year.
 The couple commissioned architects Mewès and Davis, famous for remodelling the Ritz Hotel in London, to entirely renovate the house.
 Sadly, Ronnie died in April 1908, a year before renovations were completed.

-Margaret hosted her first house party at Polesden in June 1909, marking her return to society; the guest of honour was none other than King Edward VII.
+Margaret hosted her first house party at Polesden in June 1909, over a year later and marking her return to society; the guest of honour was none other than King Edward VII.
 She continued to host the great and good of the day for the next 30 years – including Winston Churchill, Beverly Nichols and Queen Ena of Spain.

 Not only was Margaret a popular hostess, she also had a great knowledge of business and politics.
 She was a board member at McEwan’s brewery and was said to have great influence over many politicians of the time.